vinaya » pli-tv-pvr » Parivāra

 Apaññatte paññattavaggo niṭṭhito catuttho.

-The sub-chapter on what is laid down when there is no existing rule is finished.
+The fourth subchapter on “laid down a rule when there was no existing rule” is finished.

 5. Navasaṅgahavagga